PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/proxy_post.md

 Configures the proxy settings.

+For more information, see [Proxy Settings](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/configure/proxy).

+## cURL Request

-The following example curl command specifies the proxy to use to access the Internet.
+Refer to the following example cURL request that specifies the proxy to use to access the Internet:

 ```bash
 $ curl -k \